spockNinja/agntcy-agentic-apps/network_of_assistants/README.md

 Each Cisco product has its own specialized agent assistant.
 It is complex to create a single assistant that can answer questions on different products.
-Each question coming from the users needs to be routed to right agen, and some questions might require knowledge/collaboration of multiple assistants.
+Each question coming from the users needs to be routed to right agent, and some questions might require knowledge/collaboration of multiple assistants.

 ## Solution